 Read time 4 minutes

-Exchange Server allows to export selected mailboxes to a PST file in the local computer also to live exchange server and office 365.
-There are two methods – First one is using Exchange Management Shell commands and another one is using Exchange Admin Center.
+Exchange Server allows exporting selected mailboxes to a PST file on the local computer, as well as to a live Exchange server and Office 365.
+There are two methods: the first one is using Exchange Management Shell commands, and the second one is using Exchange Admin Center.
 During export process, you can choose a folder location where the PST file will be created.
 But a hardware limitation can affect the export process.
 Sometimes, there is disk latency issue that can freeze the process from running.
 It also shows the error related to the problem.

 An error “Mailbox export stalled due to source disk latency” can occur during Exchange mailbox migration to a new database or server.
 This error is not sent as an output result.
-Rather the migration is stuck there for quite a long time and then shows this error as mentioned above while checking the progress of migration using the Get-MoveRequestStatistics cmdlet.
+Rather, the migration remains stuck for quite a long time and then shows this error as mentioned above while checking the progress of migration using the Get-MoveRequestStatistics cmdlet.

-They may experience this error while exporting mailboxes from the source database to the target database also.
+They may experience this error while exporting mailboxes from the source database to the target database.

 This occurrence of error indicates the mailboxes are stuck in migration.
 We have the major scenarios during which Exchange administrators experience this error.